nmfarras/open-music/README.md

 ### `.prod.env`

-which contain postgres port and host
+which contain postgres port and host as followed:

 ```shell
 # server configuration